 - Wedistry– Their slogan is “for wedding gifts outside the box.”
 They are Canadian based.
 You can personalize your website by adding details about the wedding day, add some photos… all the good stuff.
 Of course they’re making money off you but how much?
 They take 5% off the top from any gifts (but no extra charges to guests) to you and charge you $25 when you “cash out.”
 So, let’s say you have 150 people and each gives $100 to Wedistry.
 It will cost you $750 but you’ll have $14,250 instead of a toaster, a blender, an iron….

 - Our Wishing Well – Perhaps the most tactful name -this website isn’t unique to weddings but can include other events like birthdays, babies, fundraisers, housewarmings.
 The good thing is that the guests don’t have to pay a fee.
 There is a “cash out” fee when you withdraw and it’s a tiered system depending on how much money you withdraw.
-The unique thing about Our Wishing Well is that its not money specific and has gift cards etc. that you can ask for.
+The unique thing about Our Wishing Well is that it’s not money specific and has gift cards etc. that you can ask for.
 The other “plus” of this company is that they accept most major currencies.

 Readers, do you think asking for money is tacky or do you think it’s just common sense in the face of a rapidly changing tradition?